-If you can't find a local farmer to buy grass fed and pastured meat from, you're in luck.
-Because in this modern age, there are several options to order pastured meat online and have it delivered to your door.
+If you can't find a local farmer to buy grass fed and pastured meat from (or you don't have the freezer space for half a cow), you're in luck.
+Because there are several options for meat box delivery.

 What is Crowd Cow?

 Crowd Cow is a Seattle based business that partners with ethical farms and ranches in an online meat marketplace.
 They ship high quality meat and seafood throughout the U.S (except Alaska and Hawaii).

 The company was created as a way to bring the direct-farm sales into the online world.